ycexiao/scikit-package/news/other-docs.rst

 **Added:**

-* Instruct to reply to all in-line comments during PR review in the Billinge group standards.
-* Instruct to create new issues when new ideas and suggested are created during PR review in the Billinge group standards.
+* no news added: adding just a few additional instructions for PR practices in the group.

 **Changed:**